Should we have an open relationship?

 Dear Lustful and Confused,

-When you have self-evaluated your situation more, you may want to open up the discussion with your partner.
-If you two choose to have an open relationship, a few tips to try may include:
+When you've evaluated your situation more, it's key to discuss what you're feeling with your partner.
+If you two choose to have an open relationship, a few tips to try might include:

-- Clearly define boundaries of the open relationship.
-For example, some may open a relationship only while they are in a long distance situation, allowing only specific types of sex behaviors, having only couple-approved partners, only emotional but not physical, etc. Each relationship looks different, and like people, it tends to change over time.
+- Clearly define the boundaries of the open relationship.
+For example, some may open a relationship only while they're in a long-distance situation, allowing only specific types of sexual behaviors, having only couple-approved partners, and only emotional but not physical relationships, etc. This is also an opportunity to define was constitutes infidelity in your relationship.
+Each relationship looks different and can be decided upon by you and your partner.

-- If the open relationship includes sex with others, define safer sex practices with others and with each other.
+- Get tested regularly.
+If the open relationship includes sex with others, define safer sex practices with all sexual partners and get tested for STIs regularly to ensure optimal sexual health.

-- Have room for changes.
+- Be open to changing needs and desires over time.
+This agreement isn't set in stone!
 For example, your partner may be cool with you having sex with someone else, but later feel strong discomfort knowing that you're performing a special sexual act on the other partner.
-Amendments to the agreements may prevent unintentional crossing of boundaries.
+Amendments to the agreements may prevent an unintentional crossing of boundaries.
+Communication is key!